yutpeckc/pac_members/README.md

 * DONE-- Re-do routes to only use what you need
 * DONE-- Abstract out the functionality for the stripe charging into a service
 * DONE-- Add first and last name to sign up
-* Auto email two weeks ahead of expiration - use "whenever" gem
+* Auto email two weeks ahead of expiration - use "whenever" gem.
+3 cases: on membership and will renew (link to cancel), off membership and will expire, off membership and has expired
+  * Create Mailer
+  * Create functions to send separate emails
+  * DONE-- Add method function to scan all users
+  * DONE-- Add whenever job
-* Create cancel subscription page
+* Create cancel subscription page (remove 'auto_renew' from field)
 * Style everything
 * Set up mandrill
 * Add Active Admin
+* Add cron job to let people opt in to auto-charge their CC and add to subscription if not on renewing plan? -> this is for the two weeks out prior to expiration thing

 * DONE-- Add new fields to user
 	* membership_expiration date